bwiklund/fmjs/README.md

 fmjs
 ====

+a boilerplate node project with the stuff I like. nothing to see here.

-node, express, connect-assets, coffeescript, and stylus
+uses node, express, connect-assets, coffeescript, and stylus.